& App Notes

-Says Ray, "This paper is a continuation work for the "New
+Says Ray, "This paper is a continuation work for the "New High Efficiency Intermodulation Cancellation Technique for Single

-on RF Café’s Paper section.
-The paper describes configurations for dual and multiple parallel amplifiers and uses
+paper describes configurations for dual and multiple parallel amplifiers and uses

 the basic Reflect Forward technique for intermodulation cancellation.
 Some new improvements

 "I had done much of the work for this new paper back then but got busy doing other

 things in my retirement time.
 The other day I got back to it and figured it was

 a shame to throw it all out without publishing it so that others may benefit.
 I

 the USA patent so anyone is now free to use it."
 Ray's paper is presented here in